 By Mark Kenyon

-You see, for the past two years, “Triple Threat” has shown up on one of my hunting properties and camped out there all summer.
+You see, for two years, “Triple Threat” had shown up on one of my hunting properties and camped out there all summer.
 Showing up on camera, posing to be filmed in the distance, and basically haunting my dreams for several months leading up to each hunting season.
-Then when early to mid-September hits, he disappears.
+Then when early to mid-September hits, he disappeared.
 No sightings, no pictures, nothing.
-Like clock-work, it’s happened the past two years.
-And I’ve got a hunch that if he’s back this year, he’ll do the same thing.
+Like clock-work, it happened two years in a row.

 So this story brings to mind a couple questions for me.
 First, why does this happen with so many bucks each year and then, where do these summer bucks, like Triple Threat, go at the end of the summer?
 Secondly, how can we find these bucks again and still be able to hunt them?